VERSION II NOW SHIPPING, OMNI-DIRECTIONAL ANTENNA, PACKS AS MUCH GAIN AS 2 DIPOLES

 – Mounting mast: 40mm

-How much ERP will my transmitter have with this antenna?
+How much ERP will my transmitter have with this antenna in ideal situation?

 1KW transmitter: Your ERP will be increased 3dB (2x), 1KW transmitter will give 2KW ERP*